genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 metainfo fields.
 In this case, for tissue the system will map your entries to the Uberon ontology and the metainfo type must be text.
-You can edit existing templates by right-clicking on a template and selecting the **Import Template Editor** app from the "Manage" submenu.
+You can edit existing templates by right-clicking on a template and selecting the **Import Template Editor** application from the "Manage" submenu.

 If you wanted to add other metainfo fields that are not included in the table already, you can do this at the bottom of the table where there are blank spaces.
-For each entry, you must specify whether or not this field is required and what is it’s metainfo type (e.g. text, yes/no, integer).
+For each entry, you must specify whether or not this field is required and what is its metainfo type (e.g. text, yes/no, integer).

 .. image:: images/metainfo_type_editor.png

 If you are using a file kind that is not yet listed, you can add a new one by clicking on the "Add File Kind" button at the bottom of the page and specifying the required metainfo attributes.
-Keep in mind that file kinds are defined in Genestack - you won’t be able to create a template entry for a file kind that is not used on the platform.
+Keep in mind that file kinds are defined in Genestack - you will not be able to create a template entry for a file kind that is not used on the platform.

 When you’re done, click on the blue "Import data using this template" button.